Oscar Mederos

 Reseting user's passwords from the admin site

-Days ago I was building a website using Django, and one of the requirements is that admins should be able to reset any user's password through the admin interface.
+Days ago I was building a website using Django, and one of the requirements was that admins should be able to reset any user’s password through the admin interface.

-You already can change any user's password, but what I wanted is different.
+You already can change any user’s password, but what I wanted was different.
 I wanted to send an email to the user saying something like:

 You can reset the password of your username visiting the below link:

-I was trying to find an app or snippet that already does that, but I couldn't find.
+I was trying to find an app or snippet that already does that, but I couldn’t find one.
 After a few minutes, here is what I got:

 admin site screenshot